xcore/sc_lcd/doc/programming.rst

 ----------------------------

 The module has been designed to support multiple LCD targets.
 Each target has a specific configuration and have been provided with the component int the ``/devices`` directory.
-The module only supports a single LCD target per XCore.
+The module only supports a single LCD target per xCORE.

 To select the target the following should be done: